How To Manage a Restaurant Balance Sheet: Tips + Template

 In general, it can be notoriously difficult to run your own business, but that can be doubly so when it comes to running a restaurant.
-You have to balance your day-to-day management of operations on the front end with back-of-house matters.
-Plus, you have to keep track of your financial situation to ensure that you and your business can stay afloat.
+You have to balance day-to-day management of front of house operations with back of house matters.
+Plus, you have to keep track of finances to ensure that your business is successful.

 The key to staying on top of your financial picture is relying on two things on a monthly basis: a profit and loss statement and a restaurant balance sheet.